GBK-Data/Sales-Dashboard-Project/README.md

 ## Notes:
 - Dataset cleaned and transformed using Power Query.
 - Missing values handled / duplicates removed.

+## How to Explore
+1. Download `Monthly_Sales_Dashboard.csv`
+2. Open the Excel file or Power BI dashboard.
+3. Review the SQL queries to see how the data was analyzed.
+4. Use the dashboards to explore sales trends and insights.